Grounding the Score: Explicit Visual Premise Verification for Reliable Vision-Language Process Reward Models: Introduction

+This ambiguity is a systematic source of verification errors.
+Under uncertain grounding, a PRM may penalize correct visual statements (\emph{false negatives}) or reward hallucinated premises (\emph{false positives}), harming reranking and error localization.
+Figure~\ref{fig:teaser}A shows such a case: VisualPRM rewards a fluent step that assumes a nonexistent ``cylindrical hole.''
+Visual misinterpretation also constitutes a major fraction of step errors on VisualProcessBench \citep{wang2025visualprm}.
+Tool-integrated verification can reduce confirmation bias by querying evidence independently \citep{kuang2025tim}, but per-step tool calls are often too costly for long traces at Best-of-$N$ scale \citep{ma2023let,zhang2024rest}.

+We propose \textbf{Explicit Visual Premise Verification (EVPV)} as a lightweight, \emph{test-time} framework that decouples premise reliability from step correctness.
+EVPV prompts the policy to state a step-wise \emph{visual checklist} of explicit premises and uses a constraint extractor to predict \emph{structured} visual facts (numeric readings, relations, and compositional structure) once per instance.
+EVPV matches checklist claims against constraints to compute a visual reliability signal, and uses it to gate rewards for visually dependent steps: when premises are unreliable, rewards are attenuated toward neutrality; when premises are reliable, base rewards are preserved.

-We evaluate EVPV on VisualProcessBench and multiple multimodal reasoning benchmarks under Best-of-$N$ reranking.
-Our method achieves higher step-level verification performance and more deployable reranking improvements than strong multimodal PRM baselines \citep{wang2025visualprm,wang2025athena}, while avoiding the heavy cost of step-wise tool invocation \citep{kuang2025tim}. \Cref{fig:teaser}\,(D) further shows that these gains translate into consistent BoN@8 improvements across InternVL2.5 policy scales, indicating more reliable selection under test-time scaling.
-Moreover, controlled corruption of extracted constraints yields a monotonic performance degradation curve, supporting that the gains arise from improved visual premise verification rather than incidental prompt effects.
+To maximize the effectiveness of this framework in a deployable setting, we train \textbf{EVPV-PRM}, a Qwen2.5-VL-Instruct-7B-based probabilistic step verifier that provides base step rewards and can be calibrated by EVPV at inference time.
+We evaluate EVPV on VisualProcessBench and six multimodal reasoning benchmarks under Best-of-$N$ reranking.
+EVPV improves step-level verification and yields overall reranking gains across InternVL2.5 policy scales (Figure~\ref{fig:teaser}C--D).
+Finally, controlled corruption of the extracted constraints induces monotonic performance degradation, providing \emph{interventional} evidence that verification quality is driven by constraint fidelity rather than incidental prompt effects.